Research and testing is an essential part of developing safe and effective vaccines.

 Vaccine side effects

-You may experience minor side effects following vaccination.
-Most side effects last no more than a couple of days and you will recover without any problems.
+Your child may experience minor side effects following vaccination.
+Most side effects last no more than a couple of days and your child will recover without any problems.
+Mild reactions can be managed with simple steps, such as giving paracetamol.

 Common reactions to vaccination include: